 Once all the ingredients have been added to the bowl, stir or whisk it all together.
 It should look like a diluted and slightly cloudy version of the original conditioner.

 Make sure you stir the bottom of the bowl well.
 From there, place the funnel on a quart jar and pour the mixture into the container.

-This recipe is enough to make one quart of fabric softener.
+This recipe is enough to make 1-quart of fabric softener.
 You can cut it in half for smaller amounts or double it if you’d like to make more at once.

 When the fabric softener is in the jar, you’re ready to rock!

 When I make fabric softener, it costs me almost nothing because I received my conditioner for free, plus I make my own ACV, and I use borehole water.

 However, if you purchase the ingredients, you should be able to make your own DIY fabric softener for less, depending on prices in your area.

 As you can tell, it requires little time to make as well.
 The limited financial and time commitment makes it worth the effort.

 How do you use this fabric softener?
 Well, the same way you would any store-bought fabric softener.